cs3110/textbook/_sources/chapters/ds/promises.md

 string, the server was delivering the contents of a different file that had completed reading to a different client.
 That's why asynchronous I/O can be so
 useful: it helps to *hide latency*.
-Here, "latency" means waiting for data to be transfered from one place to another, e.g., from disk to memory.
+Here, "latency" means waiting for data to be transferred from one place to another, e.g., from disk to memory.
 Latency hiding is an excellent use for concurrency.

 Note that all the concurrency here is really coming from the operating system,